fish-shell/fish-shell/doc_src/tutorial.rst

 Separating Commands (Semicolon)
 -------------------------------

-Like other shells, fish allows multiple commands either on separate lines or the same line.
+Like other shells, ghoti allows multiple commands either on separate lines or the same line.

 To write them on the same line, use the semicolon (";").
 That means the following two examples are equivalent::

-    echo fish; echo chips
+    echo ghoti; echo chips

     # or
-    echo fish
+    echo ghoti
     echo chips

 This is useful interactively to enter multiple commands.
 In a script it's easier to read if the commands are on separate lines.